foundata/ansible-collection-sshd/roles/run/README.md

         run_sshd_autoupgrade: true
 ```

-Installation with custom configuration options (e.g., `GatewayPorts: false`) and an override of the role's default setting for `GSSAPIAuthentication`:
+Installation with custom configuration options (e.g., `GatewayPorts: false`) and an override of the role's default setting for `GSSAPIAuthentication` and `Port`:

 ```yaml
 ---